 Benyera, Everisto.
 2014b.
 “Debating the Efficacy of Transitional Justice Mechanisms: The Case of National Healing in Zimbabwe,” PhD diss., University of South Africa (UNISA).

-Catholic Commission for Justice, Peace in Zimbabwe and Legal Resources Foundation (Zimbabwe).
+Catholic Commission for Justice, Peace in Zimbabwe and Legal Resources Foundation (Zimbabwe) (CCJP).
 1997.
 Breaking the Silence, Building True Peace: A Report on the Disturbances in Matabeleland and the Midlands, 1980 to 1988.
 Harare: Catholic Commission for Justice and Peace in Zimbabwe.

 Hayes, Graham.
 1992.
 “Violence, Research, and Intellectuals,” Transformation 17, 74–86.